Thursday, 28 June 2018

 As many times happens, Colin and Richard are to blame for this one.
 The Bunkernacker ('Bufla') shows up with importace in the lists of 1st PD in the RF!
 Blitzkrieg Battlegroups book.
 I looked for a proper model to buy and could only find some very expensive die-cast models made in Germany and sold in Czech Republic (or made in Czech Republic and sold in Germany, something like that).

-For this conversion I used the Airfix model of the 88mm and tractor that was destined to be used by the Germans in the Spanish Civil war.
+For this conversion I used the Airfix model of the 88mm and tractor that was previously destined to be used by the German Condor Legion in the Spanish Civil war.

 The only markings are the Kleist army group symbol, licence plates and the white Balkankreuz.